Epinova/Epinova.Elasticsearch/readme.md

 # Configuration

 You can configure your setup programmatically with the singleton `Epinova.ElasticSearch.Core.Conventions.Indexing`.
-Only do this once per app domain, typically in an initializable module, e.g. Application_Start().
+Only do this once per appdomain, typically in an initializable module or Application_Start().

 A sample configuration class: